75andybermond/AiCoinXpert/README.md

   - If pytorch or ultralitycs does not work because of some lib.. not found in PATH it is require to install ultralitycs with the following command:

     - pip install ultralytics

-  - for push to gerrit:
-    (send to gerrit) - git push origin HEAD:refs/for/master (allow to merge on gerrit) - git push origin master